What Is Nitro Cold Brew?

 Nitro Cold Brew Recipe

-Our recipe starts with high-grown, low-acid coffee (freshly roasted
+Our recipe for nitro cold brew at home starts with high-grown, low-acid coffee (freshly roasted

 , of course).
 We've had the best success with coffee from Guatemala

 and Colombia.
 We grind the beans slightly finer than we would for a commercial cone brewer, and then use a Filtron

 to brew a super-dense concentrate, a process that takes 11-plus hours.
 Kegs and regulators can be purchased at home brewing equipment supply stores.
 For the gas, try your local welding supply.